aidenybai/million/.github/CONTRIBUTING.md

 1. Fork this repository and clone it to your local machine
 2. Make sure you have `pnpm` installed.
 If you don't, run `npm install -g pnpm`
 3. Install all packages with the `pnpm` command in the project root.
+4. Run `pnpm welcome` to get onboarded.
+5. Read the [wiki](https://github.com/aidenybai/million/wiki) to understand the internals.

 ## Required Steps